graphprotocol/graph-node/docs/sharding.md

 `select count(*) from shard_<name>_subgraphs.subgraph` --- the result of these queries doesn't matter, it only matters that they succeed.

-With mutliple shards, `graph-node` will peridoically copy some metadata from the primary to all the other shards.
+With mutliple shards, `graph-node` will periodically copy some metadata from the primary to all the other shards.
 The metadata that gets copied is the metadata that is needed to repsond to queries as each query needs the primary to find the shard that stores the subgraph's data.
 The copies of the